sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 7. You will now see the option to Include or Exclude users or groups.
 Make sure **Include** is selected (underlined).

 8. Select the option for **Select users and groups** and select **Users and groups**.
-The window to Select users and groups opens.
+The window to select users and groups opens.

 9. In the Search bar, enter **Debra**.
 Select **Debra Berger** from beneath the search bar, then press the **Select** button on the bottom of the page.
 Note, a common practice is to assign the policy to users in a group.
-For the purpose expediency with this lab, we will assign the policy to a specific user.
+For the purpose of expediency with this lab, we will assign the policy to a specific user.

    ![](../Images/select-user.png)